PM hails wrestler Ravi Dahiya for winning silver medal at Olympics | Sports-Games

 Modi also lauded the efforts of wrestler Deepak Punia who came agonizingly close to winning a bronze medal on his Olympic debut but conceded a take-down in the last 10 seconds of the 86kg play-off against San Marino's Myles Nazem Amine to miss out on achieving the feat.

 ''Deepak Punia lost the Bronze narrowly but he has won our hearts.
 He is a powerhouse of grit and talent.
-My best wishes to Deepak for his future endeavors,'' Modi tweeted.
+My best wishes to Deepak for his future endeavors,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)